M4tiasToreta/ProjectMLclassification/README.md

 ```

 The second function above is just so the first one is not incomplete, it is for reading the main dataset and turning it to a dataframe.
 The first one
-is the creating dataframe which will be used in the model This function only requires to input names of columns in a list type variable for those columns
+is the creating dataframe which will be used in the model.
+This function only requires to input names of columns in a list type variable for those columns
 you want your model to calculate with.

 ### Modeling

-After preprocessing the data, it's time to start modeling different ML's and see use the most accurate one.
-In this document I will focus in only three,
+After preprocessing the data, it's time to start modeling different ML's and see and use the most accurate one.
+In this document, I will focus in only three,
 although more were tested.
 Documented models are: Random forest, Logistic Regression and XGBClassification.

 #### Random Forest